Chinese State Circus

-The Chinese State Circus is a touring circus that presents Chinese circus arts to European audiences.
-The show is based on Chinese acrobatic acts.
-All the performers come from China and are trained in the Chinese tradition of Ma Xi, or hippodrama (horse theater).
-But no live animals are used in the Chinese State Circus shows.
+The Chinese State Circus is a touring circus production that introduces European audiences to the traditional performance arts of China.
+Its programme is built around Chinese acrobatic disciplines, with all performers originating from China and trained in the classical Chinese tradition of Ma Xi (horse theatre).
+Unlike many Western circuses, the Chinese State Circus does not feature live animals.

-The show combines kung fu martial arts from the Shaolin Temple, artists from the Peking Opera, and other Chinese specialty acts.
-Continuity is provided by the figure of the Monkey King who appears between acts.
-The show also includes a lion dance, plate spinners, diabolos, aerial silks and an excerpt from the Chinese opera.
+The show integrates kung fu from the Shaolin Temple, performers from the Peking opera, and other specialty acts drawn from Chinese performance heritage.
+A central character — the Monkey King — links the various acts, which include a lion dance, plate spinning, diabolo juggling, aerial silks, and excerpts of Chinese opera.